ilpenSE/EliteRising-1.19/README.md

 -Removed help command \
 -New improved chat. \
 -Added welcome message (~~Turkish for now~~).

-## FAQ // FREQUENTLY ASKED QUESTIONS

-Q: HOW CAN I START GAME? \
-A: You can start game with /start (aliases: başlat, starten) command.
-If you wanna play with team or game modes, you can put game modes and team modes respectively after command.

-Q: WHAT IS GAME MODES? \
-A: Game modes define the items on given when game start (already ex-name is start modes)

-Q: WHAT IS GAME MODE'S CONTENT? \
-A: Game Modes are **NORMAL (4 apple)**, **ELYTRA (1 elytra + 4 firework rocket)**, **OVERPOWERED (Full diamond armour enchanted with protection 4 + 16 enchanted golden apple)**, **BUILD (2 stacks of cobblestone)**, **ARCHERY (Punch 1, Power 3 bow + 10 arrow)**

-Q: WHAT IS TEAM MODES? \
-A: Team modes define how to distribute teams by a number. (but except normal mode) And team modes are: NORMAL, SOLO, DUO, TRIPLE, SQUAD, PENTA, HALF

-Q: CAN YOU EXPLAIN TEAM MODES ESPECIALLY HALF MODE? \
-A: You can use /elteam command at normal team mode, so this mode's name is normal.
-Everyone is alone in solo mode.
-Other modes like duo/triple/squad/penta distribute teams by a number (eg: duo is 2 so there are 2 players each a team).
-Half mode seperates the server by two and creates two teams called blue and red.

-Q: HOW CAN I CUSTOMIZE GAME MODES? \
-A: You can use /mode command for this.
-Then enter a custom mode name.
-Afterwards, enter a few items.
-But items' typing is important.
-Because if items don't type correctly, there will be a few problems.
-So: \
-  If you wanna ***only enchantment***: *minecraft:item_name{Enchantments:[{id:ench_name,level:lvl},{...}, ...]}* \
-  If you wanna ***only amount***: *minecraft:item_name/amount* \
-  If you wanna **both amount and enchantment***: *minecraft:item_name{Enchantments:[{id:ench_name,level:lvl},{...}, ...]}/amount* \
-  If you dont wanna anything: *minecraft:item_name* (if you dont enter amount, that will be 1 automatically) \
-And if you created a custom game mode, you can use that with /start command on start.

-Q: HOW CAN I CHAT TO GENERAL?
-A: If you have got a team, you can use the prefix "!" to chat general.
-Already, if you don't have got a team your messages that you sent, send to general automatically.

-Q: HOW CAN I CREATE TEAM?
-A: You can use /elteam create command for this.
-By the way, you don't have to enter a name.
-EliteRising is gonna select a color and a name that comes from team color for you.

-Q: HOW CAN I CHANGE GAME LANGUAGE? \
-A: You can use /config language set <lang> for this.
-But there are 2 languages for now.

-Q: HOW CAN I CHANGE CONFIGS? \
-A: You can use /config <config> <get/set> <value> for this.
-Already, the language set is like this and comes from here.
-You can change language, grace period time (at least 1 minute) and inviting expire time for now.

-Q: HOW CAN I SHOW STATS? \
-A: Ufortunately, you cannot see your private stats but you can see MVPs with kills, taken damage, assists and dealt damage after the game.

 ## About
 DEVELOPED BY: ***Sadece Emir, Elite Development***